Back to Blog

 Step 2: Practise Values Questions as a Separate Category

 Do not just take general practice tests and hope values questions come up.
-Use the category practice feature to isolate values questions and drill them specifically.
-The app has dedicated values category tests that let you focus exclusively on this critical section.
+Isolate them and drill them on their own.
+Our free Australian Values practice test lets you focus exclusively on this critical section, and the app has dedicated values category tests too.

 Step 3: Understand, Do Not Memorise